 Make Instagrammable moments that spread by sharing.

-Ex: Fenty Beauty pop-up shops validate customers to try on products in futuristic mirrors, resulting in viral-worthy social media content
+Ex: Fenty Beauty pop-up shops enable customers to try on products in futuristic mirrors, resulting in viral-worthy social media content

-4. way you can deploy & Physical celebrates the new Hybrid generation.
+4. Integration of Tech & Physical celebrates the new Hybrid generation.

 Example: McDonald’s developed a VR game that customers could play while they waited for their food.

-5. Lasting Results That Can Be Measured & Follow-Up
+5. Impact That Can Be Measured & Follow-Up

 Harvest data to track success and reengage interested customers.